 The SR Suntour Performance motor and 7-speed Shimano Tourney steal the show.
 With pedal assist, you can reach 20mph.
 It also measures rear wheel speed, pedal cadence, and pedal torque to keep your ride smooth.
 The MotoTec electric trike has a tad more power in its motor.

 Range & Battery

 Safety features are fairly basic.
-You get an adequate LED headlight for some nighttime riding, and rear light.
+You get an adequate LED headlight for some nighttime riding and rear light.
 The Tektro 180mm mechanical disc brakes are really nice, comparable to Shimano in many cases.
 They require little maintenance and rarely need adjustments, but do so to your liking.

-The IZIP E3 Brio clearly makes a few cheap cuts to keep cost low, and we admire that effort.
+The IZIP E3 Brio clearly makes a few cheap cuts to keep costs low, and we admire that effort.
 The few plastic bits that are there can quickly be replaced with better parts; the frame isn’t against that.
 That effort does bring it down to $1699, which we believe is fair given its performance.
 The ElectroBike Gama Cruise is $200 cheaper.

 IZIP E3 Brio Wrap Up

 The IZIP E3 Brio is a solid bike for commuters, seniors, and for those who want some oomph in their bike—a taste of speed.
 It can even go the distance for up to 50 miles, going 20mph.
 Its rear hub motor keeps everything in check for an enjoyable ride.
 We can forgive a few plastic coverings and iffy recharge time to cut costs.